Do OGs or Bombshells win Love Island?

 Love Island is ultimately a couples competition.
 So far we’ve looked at individuals, but the real unit of competition is the pairing.
 Let’s classify each finalist couple as Both OG, Both Bombshell, or Mixed, and see which type tends to win.

 The couple-level view reinforces everything we saw with individuals.
-Both-OG couples make up a majority of winners and runners-up.
-Mixed couples (one OG, one bombshell) do appear in the finals, but both-bombshell couples at the very top are rare.
+Both-OG couples make up a good share of winners and runners-up.
+Mixed couples (one OG, one bombshell) do appear in the finals as well, but both-bombshell couples at the very top are rare.
 If you walk into the villa on day one and find your person early, the data suggest that’s still the most reliable path to the final.